 The school's Student Wellbeing Leaders have a range of responsibilities with a focus on ensuring issues that impact on a student’s wellbeing are addressed.

-Mitcham Girls High School has two Student Wellbeing Leaders who work closely together.
-One focuses on VET, Careers and Pathways for students, while the other supports students with Learning Needs and the third operates with marginalised student groups.
+Mitcham Girls High School has three Student Wellbeing Leaders who work closely together.
+One focuses on VET, Careers and Pathways for students, another supports students with Learning Needs and the third operates with marginalised student groups.

-Both Wellbeing Leaders are available for one-to-one meetings with students, as well as liaising with staff, parents and outside service providers.
+All Wellbeing Leaders are available for one-to-one meetings with students, as well as liaising with staff, parents and outside service providers.
 These leaders offer advice on curriculum, employment pathways and support in negotiating difficult times at school; they are members of both the Middle and Senior School Teams who work to ensure that students are safe, supported and successful.

 A highly valued component of what Mitcham Girls High School offers its students is the Pastoral Care Program.
 Allocated a weekly time, this wellbeing program is designed to address the specific needs of particular year levels.
 Managed by the respective Year Level Managers, students undertake activities: role plays, discussion, small group work; engage with guest speakers or participate in other events which allow them to develop the skills, understanding and knowledge that will support their personal growth as they move through the various levels of schooling.

 The first Wellbeing Week was held in August 2014.
 An SRC initiative, this is a student led week long program which consists of a diversity of activities, which not only educate and celebrate wellbeing; good health, positive state of mind and selflessness, but also brings the school community together.
 Staff and students get in involved in healthy competition, participating in lunch time activities designed to foster joy and engagement.